kimmoahola/dotfiles/README.md

 `$HOME/.dotfiles_extra/runcom/*.fish` will be sources from `config.fish`.
 You can put your custom settings, such as credentials in there.

+## Upgrading to newer Ubuntu

+- Check that docker-ce is available for the newer Ubuntu.
+- Rename any 3rd party sources in `/etc/apt/sources.list` to point to the newer Ubuntu release.
+- After the upgrade, run install.sh and check the results.

 ## Credits

 Many thanks to the [dotfiles community](https://dotfiles.github.io).